Extra 5% OFF Use Code: OL05

 Introduction:

-Compared to other platforms, the Arduino IDE stands out as the most beginner-friendly option.
-While it may not offer the most optimal experience for working with the ESP32, its widespread familiarity makes it a convenient choice for newcomers.
+Compared to other platforms, the Arduino IDE is the most user-friendly option for beginners.
+Although it may not be the best platform for utilizing all the features of the ESP32, its familiarity makes it an excellent starting point.

-To program the ESP32 using the Arduino IDE, you’ll need to install the ESP32 board, also referred to as the ESP32 Arduino Core, through the Arduino Board Manager.
-This guide will provide step-by-step instructions for downloading, installing, and testing the ESP32 Arduino Core.
+To use the Arduino IDE with the ESP32, you need to install the ESP32 board through the Arduino Board Manager.
+This guide will walk you through the steps to download, install, and test the ESP32 Arduino Core.

 Step1: Install or Update the Arduino IDE:

 Begin by ensuring that you have the latest version of the Arduino IDE installed on your computer.
-If not, it’s advisable to download and install it promptly.
+If not, it’s advisable to download and install it promptly.download

 Step2: Install the USB-to-Serial Bridge Driver: